morio-uci/group1/README.md

 ### Setup
 First do the following:

-1. Copy `knexfile.js.sample` in the root directory to `knexfile.js`
-2. Then edit `knexfile.js` to your systems Postgresql server specifications
+1. Edit `knexfile.js` to your systems Postgresql server specifications

 Then to start the server run the following commands
 1. `npm i`